quixio/quix-streams/docs/read.md

 unformatted, messages.
 Using this feature you have the ability to access the raw, unmodified content of each Kafka message from the topic.
-The data is a byte array, giving you the freedom to implement the protocol as needed ( e.g. JSON, comma-separated rows ).
+The data is a byte array, giving you the freedom to implement the protocol as needed, such as JSON, or comma-separated rows.